imperialacm/acm.doc.ic.ac.uk/contents/joinus/index.md

 # Contribute to the Chapter

-So you're interested in getting involved?
+So you're interested in contributing to the chapter?
 That's great, even a little bit of help makes a difference.
 To get started you need to send us some information so you can gain access to the tools we use for organising our chapter.
+You can read the [Guide](/officer/) to learn the tools we use.

 ### What you need to send us